 The adrenaline auto-injectors will be used in line with the manufacturer's instructions, for the emergency treatment of anaphylaxis in accordance with the Human Medicines (Amendment) Regulations 2017.
 This allows schools to purchase "spare" back-up adrenaline auto-injectors for the emergency treatment of anaphylaxis.
 (Further information can be found at www.sparepensinschools.uk).

 Please supply the following devices:

-Brand name Dose Quantity

-(state milligrams or micrograms) required
+Brand name Dose (state milligrams or micrograms) Quantity required

-Adrenaline auto-injector device ,

 Adrenaline auto-injector device

 Adrenaline auto-injector device

+Adrenaline auto-injector device

 Signed: Date:

-Print name:
+Print name:Princip

-اممط of Cahaal / Evacutiva Dringing Ī